Pilot killed in plane crash in remote woods of New York, but 2 dogs survive

 “It was pretty scared and it was dug down into the snow,” Kusminsky said of the puppy with broken bones.

-That dog, named Whiskey, was taken to a veterinary hospital in Middleton, Connecticut, according to the nonprofit Kim was delivering the dogs to, the Animal Shelter of Schoharie County.
-The other dog found safe was a 18-month-old yorkie terrier mix named Pluto.
+That dog, named Whiskey, was taken to a veterinary hospital in Middletown, Connecticut, according to the nonprofit Kim was delivering the dogs to, the Animal Shelter of Schoharie Valley.
+The other dog found safe was an 18-month-old yorkie terrier mix named Pluto.

 Tributes to Kim, who was from Springfield, Virginia, poured into an online memorial Monday, with fellow dog rescuers thanking him for flying flights and coordinating pilots across the country.

-Note: This story was first published on Monday, Nov.
-25, 2024.
-It has been updated to correct the spelling of Middletown, Connecticut — not Middleton — and the first name of a dog rescue operator to Cathy West, not Cathay.
-Also corrects the dogs’ destination to the Animal Shelter of Schoharie Valley, not Schoharie County.